act-framework/act/docs/real_world/testing.md

 # Testing

-Act only cares and hels you when it comes to unit testing, and is agnostic about integration tests.
+Act only cares and helps you when it comes to unit testing, and is agnostic about integration tests.
 For integration, you can use pretty much any framework you like.